 In our time there we were only able to sample some of Sentosa’s attractions and we have plenty more to explore the next time we go back for a visit.
 There is so much to do on the island so be prepared to wear yourself out.

 The Merlion is a huge statue of Singapore’s mythical symbol – half lion half mermaid.
 It has a central lift that takes you up to higher viewing levels.
 There are great photo opportunities from the top and inside its mouth – great views as well.
-It also looks great at night when its is bathed with coloured lighting.
+It also looks great at night when it is bathed in colored lighting.

 Another attraction that I wanted to do, but didn’t get the chance was iFly.
 This is indoor skydiving where you get dressed up in a weird flying suit and hover above a giant fan – giving the feeling that you are skydiving.
 It’s on my list for next visit.
 There are plenty of other attractions that we didn’t even get to look at so you can be sure that there is plenty to keep you occupied.

 As we rode the Singapore Cable Car from Sentosa across to Mt Faber on the mainland and back we could see some construction was continuing on the island below.
-They are building some great looking new condos etc and an excellent looking water park.
+They were building some great looking new condos etc and an excellent looking water park (all open now).

 Sentosa is a destination in itself.
 There were far too many things for us to do in the time that we were there.
 It’s definitely on my list for a repeat visit.
 If you do travel to Singapore, make sure that you set aside some time for Sentosa.